lostatc/swtchr/README.md

 First, install swtchr.
 You can find prebuilt binaries in the GitHub releases page, or you can [build from source](#build-from-source).

-Next, drop these commands into your Sway config, which is probably located at `~/.config/sway/config`.
+Next, drop these commands into your Sway config, which is usually located at `~/.config/sway/config`.
 Substitute whatever path you installed the `swtchr` and `swtchrd` binaries to.